biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 using unique_fd = std::unique_ptr<void,            fd_closer>; // Ok
 ```

 ...
 Even though they are all not quite right.
-We are not managing `int` or `file_descriptor` or `void`, but rather some UNIX file that is hidden from us.
+We are not managing `int` or `file_descriptor` or `void`, but rather some UNIX file hidden from us.

-For readablity, it's worth to make a opaque type for it:
+For readablity, it's worth making a opaque type:

 ```cpp
 struct unix_file;